warrendeleon/rn-warrendeleon/docs/planning/stories/US-019-work-experience-navigation.md

 ## User Story

 **As a** portfolio visitor
-**I want** to navigate seamlessly between Work Experience, Company Details, and Client listings **So that** I can explore work history in detail without confusion
+**I want** to navigate smoothly between Work Experience, Company Details, and Client listings **So that** I can explore work history in detail without confusion

 ---